s-macke/FSHistory/README.md

 In short, this is the technical feature list

  * Developed in C.
- * Emulates an 8086 and features from a 286 and a 386 CPU.
+ * Emulates an 8086 CPU and features from a 286 and a 386 CPU.
  * Emulates keyboard, mouse, graphics, interrupt controller, timer controller.
  * Implements DOS and BIOS functions similar to DOSBOX.
  * Compiles to an ordinary executable by using the Simple DirectMedia Layer (SDL).
  * Compiles to WebAssembly via the LLVM compiler by using my own trivial libc implementation.
+Zero dependencies.
+The size of the binary is 93 kB.

 ## How To Build